Game: England v West Indies, Test Match

 Venue: Emerald Headingley

-Stage of the series: First of a five-match series
+Stage of the series: Second Test of a three-match series